-Uber, Yandex combine ridesharing and UberEATS in Russia in a $3.72B JV
+Uber, Yandex combine ridesharing and UberEATS in Russian markets in a $3.72B JV

 Yandex is at an advantage because it already had an extensive maps service — like its US counterpart, Google — and it will be contributing that IP to this operation.

-“NewCo will draw on the strengths of Yandex, the search, maps and navigation leader in the region, and Uber, the global ridesharing leader, to develop a fast-growing, sustainable business that best serves the needs of riders, drivers and cities,” the company said in a statement.
+“NewCo will draw on the strengths of Yandex, the search, maps and navigation leader in the region, and Uber, the global ridesharing leader, to develop a fast-growing, sustainable business that best serves the needs of riders, drivers and cities,” Yandex said in a statement.

 After the closing of the transaction, consumers will be able to use both Yandex and Uber apps while the driver-side apps will be integrated.
 This will give the whole service a much larger pool of drivers (presuming there wasn’t already a lot of overlap), as well as passengers.

-We’ll be listening to a call later and updating this post with more.Featured Image: Lilyana Vynogradova/Shutterstock
+We’ll be listening to a call later and updating this post with more.Featured Image: Adam Baker/Flickr UNDER A CC BY 2.0 LICENSE

 0